4d/4d-for-ios/docs/Detailform-SvgFileCustomTemplate.md

 </g>
 ```

-1. Entire area y position
+1. Entire area Y position
-2. Area background position, height and width
+2. Area background position, height, and width
 3. Define the text area position and width
-4. Define the droppable field position, height and width as well as accepted fields types (all types are accepted here)
+4. Define the droppable field position, height, and width, as well as accepted fields types (all types are accepted here)
-5. Define a cancel button that will be displayed to delete current content
+5. Define a cancel button that will be displayed to the delete current content

 <div markdown="1" class = "tips">